sandy98/excel_97/README.md

 # Excel 97/2003 Python Library

 # Warning!
-This is a pre-beta non-functional version.
+This project is being retired (archived), given the impossibility of advancing further right now.

 This project provides a Python library to manipulate Excel 97/2003 spreadsheet files.
 It allows reading, writing, adding, and updating data in the spreadsheet.